hbrspros/docker-nginx-reverseproxy/README.md

 1. Nginx generates the new config for the vhost with the container IP
 1. Letsencrypt gets the certs (with http challenge) and configure vhosts to get the HTTPS Server ready.

-This ends up in this modification like this:
+This ends up in a modification like this:

     root@ubuntu:~/docker-nginx-reverseproxy/proxy# diff /tmp/default.conf /var/lib/docker/volumes/proxy_conf/_data/default.conf
     61a62,95